-Dr. Carrie Wicks has practiced in Northern California for more than 20 years and has participated as a competitive athlete herself in equestrian sports and skiing.
-She cross-trains as a mountain biker, yoga student, and runner.
-Her professional training as a psychologist, coupled with personal experience, has focused her work on helping athletes achieve consistency and overcome challenges.
-Carrie’s is a special brand of consulting that blends mental practice enhancement for performance, increasing mind-body connection and balancing the many other layers of life.
+I have practiced in Northern California for more than 20 years and participated as a lifelong competitive athlete in equestrian sports.
+I cross-trains as a mountain biker, yoga / pilates student, hiker, and skier.
+My professional training as a psychologist, coupled with personal experience, have focused my work on helping people achieve consistency and overcome challenges.
+My combined consulting and psychotherapy blends personal narrative, relational psychology, mental practice enhancement for performance techniques with balancing the many layers of life.

 Carrie approaches her clients’ training with the perspective of a Psychologist.